Insurance company Liberty Mutual has hired consulting firm Pile and Co. to lead a review of some of its digital advertising chores.

 Hill, Holliday issued this statement: “As part of company protocol, Liberty Mutual has placed its Digital Acquisition (search and display only) for personal markets assignment into review.
 This review process is a company standard for the Personal Markets Business Unit, which requires an agency review every three years.
 As Liberty Mutual’s agency of record, Hill, Holliday will certainly participate in this review.”

-Client officials declined comment.
+Client officials could not immediately be reached for comment.
 Liberty Mutual, Pile and Hill, Holliday are all based in Boston.

 Hill, Holliday’s high-profile efforts for the client in recent years have focused on themes of taking personal and professional “Responsibility.”
 The latest salvo was launched in March in the form of a series of short films focusing on the lives of a fictitious family, the Marlowes.
 That work is streamed at the client’s Responsibility Project site, which has become an increasingly important vehicle for the insurer’s brand-building and communications initiatives.